Ready for a hot summer? Amped Authenticate is! This third update in 2020 is hot! Keep reading to find out more – you don’t want to miss this one!

 The video below shows an example where two attached shadow constraints are added:

 You may have noticed in previous videos that constraints are displayed in “compact” form after selection, so as not to crowd the image too much.
 At any time, however, the user can toggle the Constraint Areas checkbox to view all current constraints in full.
 Moreover, the current feasible region (if any) is displayed as a yellow polygon.
 If the polygon is not visible within the image, that’s because it is located outside the image.
 The user can make it visible clicking on the Show Feasible Region button.

-There’s more about the Shadows filter, but we’ll leave other details to the Program Manual, and of course, we’ll dedicate several future blog posts to this filter.
+There’s more about the Shadows filter.
+However, we’ll leave other details to the Program Manual.
+Of course, we’ll dedicate several future blog posts to this filter.

 Improved PRNU Identification